 Pine Trees for Sale Online

-Pine trees are one of our favorite trees for many reasons.
-They are a fast-growing evergreen tree, which means they stay green all year long.
-They are virtually maintenance free once established.
-Most of the different types of Pine Trees are easy to grow.
-Pines are well known to be drought tolerant and can survive short dry seasons with no stress.
+Pine Trees are one of our favorite tree species for a variety of reasons.
+These trees produce green needles, pine nuts and are most commonly known for their use as Christmas trees.
+They are fast-growing, evergreen trees, which means they stay green all year long and are long-lived.
+Pine trees are well known to be drought-tolerant and can survive short dry seasons with no stress.

 The roots of a pine tree are complex and extensive and can seek moisture from deep in the ground.
-Pine trees are mostly moderately growing trees and grow between 1 to 3 feet per year after establishment.
-Pines also provide an excellent habitat for small wildlife including birds to live and forage.
-Pines very hardy trees and are used for buffer trees, windbreaks, and even privacy screens.
+Pine trees are moderately growing trees and grow between 1 to 3 feet per year after establishment.
+Pines also provide excellent habitats for small wildlife like birds to live and forage.
+Pines are hardy trees that are used for windbreaks, privacy screens, and as buffer trees.

 For more information on using Pine Trees as a Privacy Screen read our blog: Easy Ways to Use Privacy Trees in your Yard.